Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 Who the AEF course is for

-AEF suits students who need a stronger movement-science base before or alongside formal teacher training.
+AEF suits students who want a stronger movement-science base before or alongside formal teacher training, especially if they do not want to rush ahead and hope anatomy makes sense later.

 Students preparing for IMP, IR, or ICCB

-Pilates instructors, trainers, physiotherapists, and other movement professionals often use AEF to refresh and organise their anatomy understanding in a more practical way.
+Pilates instructors, trainers, physiotherapists, and other movement professionals often use AEF to refresh and organise their anatomy understanding in a more practical, usable way.

 Students who want more confidence before certification

-If you are worried about being underprepared for intensive training, AEF gives you a more stable conceptual base before you move into the bigger certification demands.
+If you are worried about being underprepared for intensive training, AEF gives you a more stable conceptual base before you move into the larger demands of certification and teaching.

 Simple truth: AEF is for students who want stronger understanding before they start trying to teach at a professional level.